 Students enrolled in the DPT Program must maintain a cumulative GPA of 3.0, or better, on a 4.0 scale throughout the curriculum and a grade of "Pass" in all pass/fail courses.
-Students must maintain a cumulative GPA of at least a 3.0 for progression within a program.
-If a cumulative GPA falls below a 3.0, the student will be placed on academic probation for the following semester.
+Students must maintain a cumulative GPA of at least 3.0 to progress within a program.
+If a cumulative GPA falls below 3.0, the student will be placed on academic probation for the following semester.

-- A student who obtains a semester GPA of at least a 3.0 during a probationary semester, but fails to achieve a cumulative GPA of at least a 3.0, may continue in the Program, but will remain on academic probation until at least a 3.0 cumulative GPA is obtained. - While on probation, if both the semester and cumulative GPAs are below a 3.0 at the end of a probationary semester, the student may be dismissed from the Program. - Students must have a cumulative GPA of at least a 3.0 in order to advance to third-year clinical education experiences. - Students must have a cumulative GPA of at least a 3.0 in order to graduate.
+- A student who obtains a semester GPA of at least a 3.0 during a probationary semester but fails to achieve a cumulative GPA of at least a 3.0, may continue in the Program, but will remain on academic probation until at least a 3.0 cumulative GPA is obtained. - While on probation, if both the semester and cumulative GPAs are below 3.0 at the end of a probationary semester, the student may be dismissed from the Program.

+- Students must have a cumulative GPA of at least 3.0 to advance to third-year clinical education experiences.
+A student will be dismissed from the DPT Program if they do not have at least a 3.0 cumulative GPA by the end of the spring semester of the 2nd year of the DPT Program. - Students must have a cumulative GPA of at least 3.0 to graduate.

-Upon being placed on academic probation, the student receives written notification from the Program Director that he/she is on academic probation.
-The student is required to meet with the DPT Progress and Conduct Committee, at which time a learning contract is developed.
-As noted above, students who receive a final course grade below a "C-" or "P" will be required to re-take the course.
-This may result in a student proceeding through the program a year later than anticipated.
+Upon being placed on academic probation, the student gets written notification from the Program Director.
+The student must meet with the DPT Progress and Conduct Committee when a learning contract is developed.

+As noted above, students who receive a final course grade below a "C-" or "P" will be required to take the course.
+This may result in a student proceeding through the program a year later than expected.

 A student who has been academically dismissed may write an appeal letter to the Program Director.
 Appeal letters should include documentation of any extenuating circumstances and at least one letter of support from his/her academic advisor and/or a Briar Cliff University instructor.
 A student who does not appeal, or whose appeal has been unsuccessful, will no longer be enrolled in the Program and will not be entitled to Financial Aid.
-A student who has been dismissed for academic reasons may reapply to the Program for possible admission into a future cohort.
+A student dismissed for academic reasons may reapply to the Program for admission into a future cohort.

 A student may also be dismissed for unsafe practice during lab or clinical experiences.
-All practical exams throughout the curriculum assesses and grades each student's performance as it relates to safety.
-Significant or repeated issues related to safety during lab and/or practical examination experiences may put the student at risk for failing the examination and/or the course.
-The clinical education instruments, as well as the practical examination rubrics, include criteria related to safety.
+All practical exams throughout the curriculum assess and grade each student's performance as it relates to safety.
+Significant or repeated issues related to safety during lab and/or practical examination experiences may put the student at risk of failing the examination and/or the course.
+The clinical education instruments and practical examination rubrics include safety criteria.
 The Clinical Instructor and/or the CCCE is encouraged to contact the DCE immediately if an issue of safety arises with a student.
-Depending upon the nature of the issue, or in the case of repeated safety issues, a student may be at risk for failing the clinical education experience and/or dismissed from the program.
-During mid-term follow up and at the conclusion of each clinical education experience, the DCE, or designated alternate, obtains information regarding the student's adherence to safe practice guidelines.
-In addition to University policy, the DPT Program may recommend dismissal to the Vice
+Depending upon the nature of the issue, or in the case of repeated safety issues, a student may be at risk of failing the clinical education experience and/or being dismissed from the program.
+During mid-term follow-up and at the end of each clinical education experience, the DCE, or designated alternate, obtains information about the student's adherence to safe practice guidelines.

-President for Academic Affairs for the following non-academic reasons:
+In addition to university policy, the DPT Program may recommend dismissal to the Vice President for Academic Affairs for the following non-academic reasons: